What Is Futures Funding Rate And Why It Matters

 What Is Funding Rate?

-Funding Fates are periodic payments either to traders that are long or short based on the difference between perpetual contract markets and spot prices.
+Funding Rates are periodic payments either to traders that are long or short based on the difference between perpetual contract markets and spot prices.
 Therefore, depending on open positions, traders will either pay or receive funding.

 Crypto Funding Rates prevent lasting divergence in the price of both markets.
 It is recalculated several times a day – Binance Futures does this every eight hours.